 Detailed look at the equipment using energy at a property and how much energy is being consumed by each on an annual basis.

-Energy audits help prioritize where improvements should be made for the best return on investment at your operation.
+Energy audits help prioritize where improvements should be made for the best return on investment in your operation.
 Energy audits can typically help you find potential incentives (rebates, USDA grants, etc.) available for the various improvements.
 At the end of the day, audits assist in finding ways to save energy and money, improving your bottom line.

 Many people find great value in an energy audit.
 If you are not sure, please call your local electric cooperative to discuss the specifics to your operation.
 Cooperative staff will help determine if an energy audit is right for you and will help you meet your energy consumption goals.